anilsahin/airline-check-in/README.md

 #### Testing
 - No specific tests have been implemented in the given time.
 - The system behavior was observed using POSTMAN during development.

+## Running Locally

+These initial instructions are explained for seatAvailability and apply also for AirlineCheckIn.

+Run `npm install` in directory seatAvailability to install packages declared in packages.js.

+Create a directory called `"data"` in seatAvailability and run `mongod --port <portnumber> --dbpath=data`.
+This will start a MongoDB server running in the given port number.

+Run `node server.js` to start SeatAvailabilityService.
+The server is configured to connect to MongoDB on `port 27018` and runs on `port 8081`.
+The MongoDB server for AirlineCheckIn is configured to `port 27017` and the Node server runs on `port 8080`.